tpoisot/ScientificComputingForTheRestOfUs/_lessons/flow_of_execution.md

 need to continue *until* this is true (but there is not *until* statement, so we use the awkward "while not").

+{: .danger}

-Note that if we were particularly unlucky, we would never get a sequence of random numbers that would match this condition!
+If we are particularly unlucky, we would never get a sequence of random numbers that would match this condition!
 In this case, our computer would stubbornly keep running until the heat death of the universe (or until it breaks, which in all likelihood will happen earlier).
 Writing `while` loops can be a complex exercice, and it is always good to think about "exit strategies".
 These will be discussed in the forthcoming "Advanced control flow" capstone lesson.